 Treating middle ear infections early.

+There is emerging evidence for the use of cochlear implants in infants.
 In a meta-analysis, Vlastarakos et al (2010a) reviewed the evidence on cochlear implantation in infancy, regarding auditory perception/speech production outcomes.
 The number of cohort-studies comparing implanted infants with under 2-year-old children was 5; 3 represented type-III and 2 type-II evidence.
 No study was supported by type I evidence.
 Overall, 125 implanted infants were identified.
 Precise follow-up period was reported in 82.
 Median follow-up duration ranged between 6 and 12 months; only 17 children had follow-up duration equal or longer than 2 years.
 Reliable outcome measures were reported for 42 infants; 15 had been assessed with open/closed-set testing, 14 with developmental rating scales, and 13 with pre-lexical speech discrimination tools.
 Ten implanted infants assessed with open/closed-set measures had been compared with under 2-year-old implanted children; 4 had shown better performance, despite the accelerated rate of improvement after the first post-operative year.
 The authors concluded that neuroplasticity/neurolinguistic issues have led cochlear implant centers to implant deaf children in infancy; however, widespread policies regarding the afore-mentioned issue are still not justified.
 Evidence of these children's outperformance regarding auditory perception/speech production outcomes is limited.
 Wide-range comparisons between infant implantees and under 2-year-old implanted children are lacking.
 Longer-term follow-up outcomes should be also made available.
 They stated that there is a need to develop and validate robust measures of monitoring implanted infants.
 Potential factors of sub-optimal outcomes (e.g. mis-diagnosis, additional disorders, device tuning, parental expectations) should also be weighted, when considering cochlear implantation in infancy.

 In a meta-analysis of diagnostic challenges and safety considerations in cochlear implantation under the age of 12 months, Vlastarakos et al (2010b) stated that the diagnosis of profound hearing loss in infancy, although challenging, can be confirmed with acceptable certainty when objective measures (auditory brainstem response, auditory steady-state response, and otoacoustic emissions) and behavioral assessments are combined in experienced centers.
 Reliable assessment of the pre-lexical domains of infant development is also important and feasible using appropriate evaluation techniques.
 Overall, 125 implanted infants were identified in the present meta-analysis; no major anesthetic complication was reported.
 The rate of surgical complications was found to be 8.8 % (3.2 % major complications) quite similar to the respective percentages in older implanted children (major complications ranging from 2.3 % to 4.1 %).
 The authors concluded that assessment of hearing in infancy is feasible with adequate reliability.
 If parental expectations are realistic and hearing aid trial unsuccessful, cochlear implantation can be performed in otherwise healthy infants, provided that the attending pediatric anesthesiologist is considerably experienced and appropriate facilities of pediatric peri-operative care are readily available.
 A number of concerns, with regard to anatomic constraints, existing co-morbidities or additional disorders, tuning difficulties, and special phases of the developing child should be also taken into account.
 The present meta-analysis did not find an increased rate of anesthetic or surgical complications in infant implantees, although long-term follow-up and large numbers are lacking.